 ‘Shrimps!
 My second best!
 How thoughtful of you!
 I would have preferred a steak or maybe meatballs… But shrimps will do just fine!’

-‘I think shrimps is more romantic than meatballs.’
-Missy grumbles to herself… ‘Can you call the children?
+‘I think shrimps is more romantic than meatballs,’ Missy grumbles.
+‘Can you call the children?
 Dinner is ready!’

-Missy turns around and stumbles on Midnight.
+Missy turns around and stumbles on Minuit.
 ‘What happened to you?’
 She picks the panting cat up in her arms.
 ‘Let us get you some water, poor thing…’

-But Midnight jumps out of her arms and vanishes upstairs.
-(Where she spends the rest of the evening drinking in the toilet… Yuk…)
+But Minuit jumps out of her arms and vanishes upstairs where she spends the rest of the evening drinking in the toilet.

 ‘What is it Missy?’

 ‘A little bit of this and a little bit of that.
 It’s a secret, dear.’
 She taps a finger against her mouth, thinking.
-‘If I can remember it right, it’s Caribbean and it’s called “salsa do diablo”.’
+‘If I can remember it right, it’s not East African after all but Caribbean and it’s called “salsa do diablo”.’

 Rowan whispers across the table, ‘I bet you don’t dare!’